 case) get some money and a few minutes of fame.

 This web site contains problem statements, solutions, and competition results for recent years.

 Problem statements given here are verbatim from the competition (except some

 link to this page in lieu of reproducing these solutions elsewhere.
-Please
+Also, please

-do not refer to these as "official solutions", as this creates confusion
+do not refer to these as "official solutions", as this describes the solutions

-with the true official solutions issued by the MAA reflecting the intent
+issued by the MAA which reflect the intent

 of the problem setters.
-Those appear in the official exam summary,
+Those appear in the official competition summary (see below).

 - The William Lowell Putnam Mathematical Competition.
 Problems and

 - The William Lowell Putnam mathematical competition.
 Problems and